Hemal Ranasinghe

+Hemal Sachindra Ranasinghe (හේමාල් සචින්ද්ර රණසිංහ; born 25 August 1984) is an actor in Sri Lankan cinema.
+He has consistently been recognized as one of Sri Lanka's most popular actors since the beginning of his career.
+His talent has earned him numerous accolades, including awards for 'Best Actor', 'Most Popular Actor', 'Youth Choice Actor', and 'Trend Setter', reflecting his enduring popularity and success in the industry.

-Hemal Sachindra Ranasinghe (born 25 August 1984 as හේමාල් රණසිංහ)) is an actor in Sri Lankan cinema and television.
-He earned the critics' award for 'Best Actor' and 'Most Popular Actor' at the Derana Film Awards in both 2016 and 2018 becoming one of Sri Lanka's most popular actors of modern cinema.
-Ranasinghe started his career as a model, appearing in several advertising commercials.
-He made his cinema debut in 2012 appearing in Super Six.
-In 2016 he won Most Popular Actor, and Best Promising Actor at the Hiru Golden Film Award.
+Hemal started his career as a model, appearing in several advertising commercials.
+He made his cinema debut in 2012 with Super Six.
+His achievements continue to grow, and he remains a prominent figure in Sri Lankan cinema today and into the future.

 Personal life

 Hemal Sachindra Ranasinghe was born on 25 August 1984, in Matale.
 He has two elder brothers and one younger brother.
 His mother Vishaka Chithrangani Mediwaka, his father, and grand father are all Ayurvedic Specialists.
 His father Senarathne Ranasinghe died while Hemal was in a film shooting on 23 September 2010.
 He attended St Thomas' College, Matale for his secondary education.

 He has stated that both his mother and father were supportive of his decision to make the arts his chosen career.
 Ranasinghe is versed in Martial Arts, which is a discipline he says he uses even now in his acting career.